Current Accounts Icon

 Standard accounts

-Standard current accounts, which offers you all the 'standard' account features, but nothing extra.
+Standard current accounts, which offer you all the 'standard' account features, but nothing extra.
 These accounts may or may not charge a monthly or annual fee.

 High interest current accounts

 High interest current accounts offer you a competitive interest rate on funds up to a certain balance and/or monthly cashback for keeping your account in credit.
-These accounts may come with monthly fees, and will likely require a certain income and number of standing orders or direct debits, but could offer you some extra cash on a monthly basis if you use them well.
+These accounts may come with monthly fees, and will likely require a certain income and a number of standing orders or Direct Debits, but could offer you some extra interest if you use them well.
+You may even find you’re able to use a high interest current account as a secondary savings vehicle.

 Student current accounts

-Designed to meeting the financial needs of students, student bank accounts tend to offer the same features as standard bank accounts alongside interest-free overdrafts and student incentives such as discounted rail travel.
+Designed to meet the financial needs of students, student bank accounts tend to offer the same features as standard bank accounts alongside interest-free overdrafts (with limits that can often increase with each year of study), as well as student incentives such as discounted rail travel.

 Organising insurance and breakdown policies individually